| Common Misconceptions

 to protect your hearing any more.

-Not true: Hearing loss accumulates.
+Hearing loss accumulates.
 More

 exposure to loud sounds leads to more hearing loss.

-Not true: Research shows that accumulative
+Research shows that accumulative

 exposure to loud sounds, not age, is the major